nicklafferty/craftycody/content/crochet/hades-from-lore-olympus-crochet-pattern.md

 title = "Hades from Lore Olympus Crochet Pattern"

 +++
 I finally finished a set!
-I always start with one character then never get around to making their counterpart.
-Well, now that's a thing of the past because Hades is done!
+I always start with one character and then never get around to making their counterpart.
+Well, now that's a thing of the past because Hades is done (months later)!

 You can find him and Persephone for sale in my Etsy shop.
 Grab the bundle for a little discount!